gtroiani/yucunani_catchgame/README.md

-# Sà'án Sávǐ catch game
+# Sà'án Sàvǐ catch game
 A game that teaches children the names of food items in Sà'án Sávǐ (Yucunani Mixtec).

 Sà'án Sávǐ is spoken in the Yucunani village, in Oaxaca (Mexico).